Hawaii Seed Growers Network

 It carries the Farmers issues to the Hawaii State Legislature and supports the Farmers in their Kona Coffee farming activities.

 The mission is to promote and protect Kona coffee farmers’ economic interests in 100% Kona coffee, to protect the Kona coffee heritage, and to seek greater legal protection of the Kona coffee name.

-Visit KCFA online to learn about Kona Coffee's unique ecological and agronomical profile, find out about upcoming events, and browse their listing of Kona Coffee farmers and buy direct from the source!
+Visit KCFA to learn about Kona Coffee’s unique ecological and agronomical profile, find out about upcoming events, and browse their membership list and buy direct from the source!